- Reviewed: 28 April 2021, 14:22 NZST

 - On 24 May 2017, a suspected suicide bombing at the Kampung Melayu bus terminal in East Jakarta killed 3 police officers and injured more than 10 people.

 - On 14 January 2016, an attack took place near the Sarinah Plaza on Thamrin Street in downtown Jakarta, involving a number of explosions and gun battles with security forces.
 8 people were killed in this incident, including 4 attackers.

 - In July 2009, 2 suicide bomb attacks took place at the Ritz-Carlton and JW Marriott hotels in Jakarta, killing 8 people and injuring more than 50 others.

 Further attacks, including low-scale or opportunistic attacks, cannot be ruled out.

-Demonstrations, often large-scale, are a feature of Indonesian life, especially in Jakarta.
+Demonstrations, often large-scale, are a feature of Indonesian life, especially in Jakarta, Surabaya, and other large cities.
 Most demonstrations pass without incident, but we advise New Zealanders to avoid all demonstrations, rallies and large crowds as they have the potential to turn violent with little warning.
 Be aware of your surroundings, monitor local news and follow the advice of local authorities.

 Papua and West Papua Provinces